Dihedral symmetries of multiple logarithms

+When discussing polygons associated to dissections, it is useful to label the regions associated to dissection consisting of a single arrow.
+For $\alpha = d \in D(P)$, the subpolygons associated to $\alpha$ are sometimes referred to as the \emph{root polygon}, $P_\alpha^\rt$, which is the subpolygon that contains the root side and first vertex of $P$, and the \emph{cut off polygon}, $P_\alpha^\rst$, which is the other subpolygon.
+At other times, it is convenient to consider whether the subpolygon lies to the left or the right of the arrow, as determined by the orientation of the arrow.
+In this case, the \emph{left polygon} is indicated $P_\alpha^l$ and the \emph{right polygon} is indicated $P_\alpha^r$.
+Notice that if $\alpha$ is a forwards arrow, $P_\alpha^l = P_\alpha^\rt$.
+If it is a backwards arrow, $P_\alpha^l = P_\alpha^\rst$.
+In example \ref{dissecteg}, since $\beta$ is a backwards arrow, \bas P_\beta^l = P_\beta^\rst= \fourgon{3}{4}{5}{2} \; , \quad P_\beta^r = P_\beta^\rt = \threegon{1}{2}{6} \;. \eas

-\begin{dfn} Let $\mcp^{(\star)}_\bullet(R)$ be the exterior product algebra of $V(R)$.
-It is bigraded, with a polynomial grading (weight) denoted by the subscript $\bullet$, and an exterior product grading (degree) denoted by the superscript $(\star)$. \end{dfn}
+\begin{dfn} Let $\mcp$ be the exterior product algebra of $V_\bullet(R)$.
+It is bigraded, the subscript $\bullet$ corresponds to the weight, or Adams grading, of the vector space $V_\bullet(R)$, and the superscript $(\star)$ corresponds to the exterior product grading, also referred to as the degree. \end{dfn}

-The algebra $\mcp^{(\star)}_\bullet(R)$ can be endowed with a degree 1 differential operator to form a DGA $(\mcp^{(\star)}_\bullet(R), \D)$.
-There are several such operators on this algebra, which I discuss in section \ref{treetodif}.
+The algebra $\mcp$ can be endowed with a degree 1 differential operator to form a DGA $(\mcp, \D)$.
+There are several such operators on this algebra, which I discuss in section \ref{hopftodif}.
 I consider the bar constructions associated to each DGAs, $B_\D(\mcp)$.